 Clearly, being the farthest district from downtown Austin presents unique challenges.
 Flannigan’s office is the only council district office with a second location – or field office – in district.
 In addition to the convenience of the field office, the District 6 team holds monthly town hall meetings to accommodate the needs of constituents.

-The Council Member’s achievements include serving as former president of the Austin Gay and Lesbian Chamber of Commerce and regional chair of the national organization, as member of the Austin Chamber’s Transportation Committee, and as co-founder and lead organizer of the Northwest Austin Coalition which launched the successful Anderson Mill Road Corridor Study, resulting in funding to fix the highly congested road.
+Prior to his work on council, CM Flannigan served as president of the Austin Gay and Lesbian Chamber of Commerce and as regional chair of the national gay chamber.
+He also served on the Austin Chamber of Commerce’s Transportation Committee, and co-founded and lead the Northwest Austin Coalition, which launched the successful Anderson Mill Road Corridor Study, resulting in funding to fix the highly congested road.

 Upon moving to Austin to attend the University of Texas, he launched a small web development firm, Site Street, building websites for student organizations.
 During his time at UT, Flannigan was active in the Longhorn Band as leader of the Tuba section.
 (He has not missed an alumni band weekend since graduating UT in 2001.)
 He moved to Northwest Austin while earning a BBA and MBA.

 He spent his childhood in the suburbs of San Antonio.
 His mother was involved in the PTA and as a band booster, and his father worked in upper management at the corporate office of grocery chain H-E-B. His father's business acumen first inspired him to pursue business and civil service as careers.

 Currently, CM Flannigan lives with his partner Zach in the Los Indios neighborhood.
 As District 6 Council Member, he is proud to represent far NW Austin regarding issues which affect not only downtown, but impact District 6 and its many constituents who live, work, and play in the greatest city in the great state of Texas.